 There’s no avoiding the fact that the traditional conversation is moving online.
 Just like texting and posting on social media is replacing the phone call for Millennials, instant messaging and video conferencing are replacing in-person meetings and emails.
 With this comes the “Twitter effect;” digital conversations are short, a few words or a sentence, rather than paragraphs.

 Adding an instant messaging app, such as RingCentral Glip, to your IT platform will give your team a tool that allows them to chat, collaborate, and set tasks the way they prefer: succinctly and simply.

 2) Teamwork wins

-Despite the brevity of communications and the tendency of Millennials to turn to their screens rather than meet in person, they also place a lot of value on teamwork and prefer to work together to make things happen.
+Despite the brevity of communications and the tendency of Millennials to turn to their screens rather than meet in person, they also place a lot of value on effective teamwork and prefer to work together to make things happen.
 As a recent Forbes article noted, they don’t want to work in silos and still put high-value on a culture of collaboration.

 Instant messaging apps like Glip give Millennials the sense of inclusion they are looking for in a format they are familiar with.
 Built-in features such as file sharing, group messaging, and video conferencing allow your team to collaborate seamlessly on projects to get the job done effectively and efficiently.

 Millennials have grown up with the world at their fingertips, thanks to the explosion of the internet and social media on the scene just as they reached adolescence.
 In an instant, they can find out what their friends had for breakfast, what their family had for lunch, and even what their favorite celebrity had for dinner.
 Sharing is reciprocal; they want to share what they’re up to or what they’re thinking in real time and they expect an immediate response.